Kowshik0811/fraud-data-platform/README.md

 Real-time fraud detection data platform built using Kafka, Spark Streaming, AWS S3, and machine learning.
 ## Overview

-This project implements a **real-time financial transaction fraud detection platform** using streaming data pipelines and machine learning.
+This project is a **financial fraud detection platform** built using Python and AWS.
+It simulates financial transactions, detects potential fraudulent activity using ML models, and provides a scalable data pipeline with monitoring and orchestration.

 The system simulates financial transactions, ingests them using Kafka, processes them with Spark Streaming, stores raw and processed data in a data lake, and applies machine learning models to detect suspicious transactions.